What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 WRAP UP

-What’s in your instrument case?
+What's in your instrument case?
 Never leave your house with an empty instrument case.
-By following these essential things to include in your guitar, mandolin, banjo, ukulele, violin, or fiddle instrument case you’ll be the most prepared musician out there.
+By following these essential things to include in your guitar, mandolin, banjo, ukulele, violin, or fiddle instrument case, you'll be the most prepared musician out there.

 QUESTION OF THE DAY